CenturyLinkCloud/APIDocs/Anti-Affinity Policies/get-anti-affinity-policies.md

 ## Response

-The response will be an array containing one entity for each anti-affinity policy in the given account.
+The response will be an `items` objects referencing an array containing one entity for each anti-affinity policy in the given account.

 ### Entity Definition